 Mass Message Customers With Broadcasts

 While this sounds handy, WhatsApp has put in certain limitations to prevent spamming.
-Only contacts with your number saved in their phonebook can receive your broadcast message and there’s a maximum number of 256 recipients in each broadcast list.
+Only contacts with your number saved in their phonebook can receive your broadcast message and there’s a maximum of 256 recipients in each broadcast list.

-The only differentiating feature between a 1:1 message and broadcast message in a private chat is the loudspeaker icon.
+The sole differentiating feature between a 1:1 message and broadcast message in a private chat is the loudspeaker icon.
 Only business accounts can see the loudspeaker icon next to a broadcasted message, while it appears as a regular message for the contact.

 Collaborate With Customers Using Group Messaging